Special Older Scout Programs

 Woodruff Pathfinder

 The Woodruff Pathfinder program is for older Scouts who want additional outdoor challenges, both physical and mental.
 This program packs a lot of adventure into one week.
-Scouts will experience advanced programs in most areas on camp including mountain biking, hiking, shooting sports, COPE & climbing as well as the thrill of rafting both the Nantahala and Ocoee rivers.
+Scouts experience advanced programs in most areas on camp including mountain biking, hiking, shooting sports, COPE & climbing as well as the thrill of rafting both the Nantahala and Ocoee rivers.
 Finish off the week with an overnighter on Teepee Island and you’ll find your way to a ton of adventure and maybe discover a new passion as well!

 All participants must pass the swimmers test at Woodruff Scout Camp during the current season.